🔗 Call for Participants

 The virtual workshop will take place between June 14, 2021 and August 20, 2021.
 If these dates don’t work for you, we may be able to shift this schedule by a week or two for individual participants.
-Let us know in your application and we will do our best to accomodate you.
+Let us know in your application and we will do our best to accommodate you.
 Participants will be expected to commit to full-time (approximately 40 hours/week) engagement with the workshop.
-To accommodate multiple U.S. time zones, all group meetings will be held over videoconference between 1pm and 4pm EST (GMT-4).
+To accommodate multiple U.S. time zones, all group meetings will be held over videoconference sometime between noon and 5pm EST (GMT-4).
 A $6,000 stipend will be disbursed to participants in five bi-weekly installments of $1,200.

 Applications should consist of a single PDF file named